bkw777/BA_stuff/README.md

 Also serves as a line-ending cleaner.
 Input file may have dos/unix/mixed line-endings,
 output will be all CRLF for the default output, all LF for the debug output.

-So you can just edit .DO files conveniently in any editor and ignore the mixed line-endings, and the barenum output will be clean.
+So you can just edit .DO files conveniently in any editor and ignore the mixed line-endings you create along the way, and barenum will always clean it up.

 ## bapack